skeller88/aws-terraform-bootstrap/README.md

 [Read this tutorial for more detailed instructions](https://userify.com/blog/howto-connect-mysql-ec2-ssh-tunnel-rds/)

-# Package AWS lambda and deploy infrastructure with Terraform
-Run `terraform apply` to build the terraform infrastructure, and `terraform fmt` to standardize the formatting of .tf files.

-`$ deploy_lambda.sh hello_world` builds a zipfile for the lambda function and runs `terraform apply`

 # Connect to AWS instances
 ## EC2 Key pair
 A key pair is needed in order to ssh into the bastion host from a local machine.
 [Create a new key pair](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#KeyPairs:sort=keyName) named